 how to obtain sampling kits.

-First, here are a few paragraphs on Teklab and some driving forces behind this law:
+First, here are a few paragraphs about Teklab and some driving forces behind this law:

 Teklab, Inc. was founded in 1982 as an environmental testing laboratory.
 We have 63 employees with a total of around 775 years of experience at Teklab.
-Of those, 38 have been
+Of those employees, 38 have been

 with us more than five years.
 We are a trusted environmental laboratory with a wealth of environmental testing